Sponsors: The Antarctic Circle and Falcon Scott

 Greetings from Australia.

 I am hoping very much to attend.
 My book, Shackleton's Heroes, has been accepted by Robson Press in the UK, for publication about March-May next year.
-I hope the release, etc., ties in with your dates so I can join you in sunny Scotland.

 As soon as I have something definite I will register, or send you apologies if I cannot make the book release and your event.